AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE PR 6.1 VR Functions shall not have a parameter_specification of out or in out.
+      :Trace Unit: FE PR 6.1 LR Functions shall not have a parameter_specification of out or in out.

 Preconditions and Postconditions